mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 The events package is included as a shim for the native node `events` module.
 As such, it is not a direct dependency of the `matrix-js-sdk`.

+### Updating matrix-events-sdk

+The matrix-events-sdk includes raw JS modules and Typescript definition files.
+We only want the JS modules.
+So we want all the js files in `lib/**/*.js` from the package.

 ### Updating qs